ruby0x1/arguable/README.md

 `--argument value`
 `--argument`

-If arguments are passed incorrectly, for example `--argument value value` or `arg` the results will include the valid and invalid results for simpler parsing.
+If arguments are passed incorrectly, for example `--argument value value` or `arg`,
+the results will include the valid and invalid results in the set.

+### Results API

+    var results = ArgParser.parse( Sys.args() );

+        results.any : Bool ;
+        results.length : Int;
+        results.invalid : Array<Arg>;
+        results.valid : Array<Arg>;

+            //the below functions on operate on valid arguments

+        results.has( arg:String ) : Bool;
+            //returns null if arg is not found results.get( arg:String ) : Arg
+            //returns [] if not found, or the list of args by the same name results.getAll( arg:String ) : Array<Arg>

 ---